Review: OM System / Olympus M.Zuiko Digital ED 150-400mm f/4.5 TC1.25x IS PRO

 Overall, handling is superb, with only a couple of minor quirks (focus ring position and collar detents) holding it back from perfection.

-Optical Performance – ★★★★½ (4.5/5)
+Optical Performance – ★★★★★ (5/5)

-On the left: Nikon Z8 with the Nikon Z 180-600mm lens.
+On the left: Nikon Z8 with the Nikon Z 180-600mm f/5.6-6.3

-On the right: OM System OM-1 Mark II with the M.Zuiko 150-400mm f/4.5 PRO.
+On the right: OM SYSTEM OM-1 Mark II with the M.Zuiko 150-400mm f/4.5 PRO

-The subject was approximately 5 meters away.
-Both lenses were used wide open—f/6.3 for the Nikon and f/4.5 for the OM System.
+(Comparison photo above) The subject was approximately 5 meters away.
+Both lenses were used wide open—f/6.3 on the Nikon and f/4.5 on the OM System.
+Shutter speed was set to 1/1000s, and both cameras were used at their lowest native ISO.

 The Nikon was set to 600mm, while the OM System was at 400mm (equivalent to 800mm full-frame).
 To match the framing, the Nikon image was cropped to achieve the same magnification.